 - Sole proprietorship: A sole proprietorship is the simplest type of business entity and requires no formal paperwork or government filings.
 In this structure, you are both the owner of the business and its principal operator.
 This can be good for keeping costs low when starting since there are no fees associated with registering your company.

 - Partnership: If multiple people share ownership or control over a company, they may choose to form a partnership.
 Partnerships don’t need any unique forms filed with state authorities; however, partnerships must file an informational return annually called Form 1065 (U.S.).
 The individual partners report their share of income on their tax returns each year.

 - S corporation: An S corporation combines some elements of both corporations and partnerships by granting shareholders certain tax breaks but not giving them a direct ownership interest in the company itself.

-- LLC: A limited liability company (LLC) is a type of corporate structure used in the US that prevents you from being held personally liable for the obligations of the company you own.
+- LLC: A limited liability company (LLC), for example, LLC in Texas, is a type of corporate structure used in the US that prevents you from being held personally liable for the obligations of the company you own.
 Limited liability companies are hybrid legal entities with traits shared by corporations, partnerships, and sole proprietorships.
 There is a cost associated with this structure.
 So, you must be aware of how much an LLC costs.